apache/datasketches-website/docs/Theta/KMVempty.md

 [Next]({{site.docs_dir}}/Theta/KMVfirstEst.html)

 ## The KMV Empty Sketch
-To explain how a simple sketch works, let us start with the well-known <i>k Minimum Value</i> or <i>KMV</i> sketch in its empty state.
+To explain how a simple Theta sketch works, let us start with the well-known <i>k Minimum Value</i> or <i>KMV</i> sketch in its empty state.

 Our objectives are as follows: